-With respect to the Company's Undeveloped Reserves in Kazakhstan, the Company is currently in the process of finalizing its plans with regard to developing its Proved Undeveloped and Probable Undeveloped Reserves.
-For the shallow gas, the Company plans further development from 2017 onwards.
+With respect to the Company's Undeveloped Reserves in Kazakhstan, the Company is currently developing its plans with regard to developing its Proved Undeveloped and Probable Undeveloped

+Reserves.
+For the shallow gas, the Company plans further development from 2018 onwards.
 For the oil reserves, a full field development programme will be finalised over the next twelve months based on the performance of existing wells together with funding and pricing conditions.